 The most effective way of treating CI is with vision therapy.
 Using a particular set of visual exercises and special lenses, the eyes can be re-trained to focus on a single point correctly.

 Surgery used to be considered an ideal treatment for CI (especially in children), but over time, this was found to be far less effective than strategic exercises and therapies.

 Vision Therapy for Convergence Insufficiency

 Vision therapy is a group of exercises aimed at improving and strengthening visual functions.
 It’s often nicknamed physical therapy for the eyes.
-A combination of visual exercises to teach your eyes how to properly focus together can boost your or your child’s visual skills.
-Dr. Stein also uses various types of therapeutic lenses and prisms to train the eyes to focus on things at near and far distances.
+A combination of visual exercises to teach your eyes how to properly focus together can boost your or your child’s visual skills. our eye doctors also uses various types of therapeutic lenses and prisms to train the eyes to focus on things at near and far distances.